June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 back on and come in second place.
 He was almost dead last in the beginning, and all of a sudden his energy rush paid off.
 All our bets were 'to show' which

-birthday, I wagered on a horse named 'Silver Minister' since my dear dad is a silver haired minister.
-Sorry Pops, no such luck on that bet, but he was a beautiful
+I wagered on a horse named 'Silver Minister' since my dear dad is a silver haired minister.
+Sorry Pops, no such luck on that bet, but he was a beautiful horse.
+He

-horse.
-He tried his very best and came in fourth.
+tried his very best and came in fourth.
 Just a nose short, but enough distance to loose my big bet.
-By the end of the day we were down about a
+By the end of the day we were down about a dollar and a

-dollar and a half, but it was worth every cent.
-It's much more fun to scream and cheer for a horse when you have a couple bucks riding on him (ha ha, no pun
+half, but it was worth every cent.
+It's much more fun to scream and cheer for a horse when you have a couple bucks riding on him (ha ha, no pun intended).
+The

-intended).
-The buildings here are like nothing we have ever seen.
-All the spires and steeples are like something out of a movie set and the seating was
+buildings here are like nothing we have ever seen.
+All the spires and steeples are like something out of a movie set and the seating was enormous.
+It was

 May 19th - Louisville Slugger Museum and factory - Louisville, Kentucky